Wexford Festival Opera

 Wexford Festival Opera (Féile Ceoldráma Loch Garman) is an opera festival that takes place in the town of Wexford in south-eastern Ireland during the months of October and November.

-Festival origins, growth and development
+Originally primarily held in Wexford's Theatre Royal, the festival has been based at the National Opera House since 2008.

+History

-Tom Walsh, 1951 to 1966
+Origins, 1951 to 1966

 Tom Walsh, an avid opera lover, dreamt of staging an opera production in his hometown Wexford.
 He started the Wexford Opera Study Circle in 1950, and invited Sir Compton Mackenzie, the founder of the magazine The Gramophone and a writer on music, for the inaugural lecture for the circle.
 Mackenzie and Walsh discussed the idea of a local opera festival, and Mackenzie became the first President of the Wexford Festival of Music and the Arts.

-The result was that a group of opera lovers (including Dr. Tom Walsh who was to become the festival's first artistic director) planned a "Festival of Music and the Arts" (as the event was first called) from 21 October to 4 November 1951.
+The result was that a group of opera lovers (including Walsh became the festival's first artistic director) planned a "Festival of Music and the Arts" (as the event was first called) from 21 October to 4 November 1951.
 The highlight was a production of the 19t-century Irish composer Michael William Balfe's 1857 The Rose of Castille, a little-known opera whose composer had lived in Wexford.

-Setting itself aside from the well-known operas during its early years placed Wexford in a unique position in the growing world of opera festivals, and this move was supported by well-known critics such as the influential Desmond Shawe-Taylor of The Sunday Times, who communicated what was happening each autumn season.

-During its first decade, Wexford offered an increasingly enthusiastic and knowledgeable audience such rarities as Lortzing's Der Wildschütz and obscure works (for that time) such as Bellini's La sonnambula was staged, with Marilyn Cotlow as Adina and Nicola Monti as Elvino.
-Bryan Balkwill, Charles Mackerras and John Pritchard were among the young conductors, working with subsequently famous producers and designers like Michael MacLiammoir.
-For the time, the results were astounding, and the festival was soon attracting leading operatic talent, both new and established.

-Increasingly, it was possible to recruit singers like Nicola Monti, Afro Poli, Franco Calabrese and Paolo Pedani as well as rising British and Irish stars as Heather Harper, Bernadette Greevy, Thomas Hemsley and Geraint Evans.
+During its first decade, the Wexford festival offered a program of less-known operas including Lortzing's Der Wildschütz and Bellini's La sonnambula.
+Bryan Balkwill, Charles Mackerras and John Pritchard were among the festival's conductors, working with producers and designers like Michael MacLiammoir.
+The organisers recruited singers like Nicola Monti, Afro Poli and Franco Calabrese as well as rising British and Irish performers like Heather Harper, Bernadette Greevy, Thomas Hemsley and Geraint Evans.

-Due to the renovation of the Theatre, the 1960 season did not take place, but at its re-opening, Verdi's Ernani was presented in September 1961.

-Problems in obtaining the Radio Éireann Light Orchestra (now the RTÉ Concert Orchestra) led to the involvement of the Royal Liverpool Philharmonic for this one season, while in the next year the Radio Éireann Symphony (now the RTÉ National Symphony Orchestra) moved into the pit, a role it maintained up until 2005.
+Due to the renovation of the theatre in Wexford, the 1960 season did not take place, but at its re-opening, Verdi's Ernani was presented in September 1961.
+Problems in obtaining the Radio Éireann Light Orchestra (now the RTÉ Concert Orchestra) led to the involvement of the Royal Liverpool Philharmonic for that season.

-The 1962 L'amico Fritz brought the young Irish singers Veronica Dunne and Bernadette Greevy to international notice, while other distinguished names from the 1960s included Mirella Freni in Bellini's I puritani.
-Massenet's Don Quichotte was another standout in 1965 with the veteran bass Miroslav Cangalovic as Cervantes' old knight.
+In the following year, 1962, the Radio Éireann Symphony (now the RTÉ National Symphony Orchestra) moved into the pit, a role it maintained up until 2005.
+In 1962, L'amico Fritz brought the young Irish singers Veronica Dunne and Bernadette Greevy to international notice, while other names from the 1960s included Mirella Freni in Bellini's I puritani.
+Massenet's Don Quichotte was staged at the 1965 festival, with the veteran bass Miroslav Cangalovic as Cervantes' old knight.